 Having reviewed existing relationships on the Relationship Matrix, you can use the Matrix to quickly modify or delete those relationships and create others between the elements.
 This is a very useful facility for maintaining a large number of relationships in a short space of time.
 As you can filter for specific types of connector and source and target element, you can create a logical set of relationships without having to specify the type of each object every time.

-Ribbon Design > Impact > Matrix
+Ribbon Design > Impact > Matrix Start > Desktop > Design > Matrix Keyboard Shortcuts Alt+9 Alt+1 Matrix

-Context Menu Browser window Right-click on Package Relationship Matrix (As Source, As Target or As Both)

-Keyboard Shortcuts Alt+9 Alt+1 Matrix

 Create a new relationship